mert-byrktr/CMI-2025/README.md

 - Sequence-based mean, std, and the difference between each of these for each measurement in the tof matrix.
 - Average of corner pixels, average of center pixels, and corner-to-center ratio.
 - Asymmetry ratio of right and left pixels.
-- Average, std, max, and min values for time intervals greater than 0.6 in the normalized time of the matrix divided into four parts.
+- Average, std, max, and min values for time intervals greater than 0.6 in the normalized time of the matrix, divided into four parts.
 - Average difference between each of the four parts for a matrix divided into four parts.

 ### Mixup:
 - 2x data by generating synthetic data from the existing measurements.

 ### Cross-validation Setup:
 - 5-fold MultilabelStratifiedKFold, grouped per subject, stratified on adult_child, handedness, and sex.
-Tried other cross-validation setups as well, this setup gave the lowest std across folds and consistency between oof score and leaderboard score.
+Tried other cross-validation setups as well, this setup gave the lowest std across folds and highest consistency between oof score and leaderboard score.

 ---